DakHak/aoc-wiki-exstension/README.md

 ### Contributors
 - DakHak

-This has not been officially endorsed by ashesofcreation.wiki.
+This has not been officially endorsed by <a href="https://ashesofcreation.wiki">ashesofcreation.wiki</a>.

 ## Screenshots